raspberrypilearning/cd-sebento-scratch-1/en/step_10.md

 ## Challenge: Winning the game

 + Pick a score at which the player wins and make something cool happen!
-Maybe the shark congratulates them, or a "You Win" sprite appears, or music plays or... you get the idea!
+Maybe the parrot congratulates them, or a "You Win" sprite appears, or music plays or... you get the idea!

 --- /challenge ---